 Photography is a way of feeling, of touching, of loving.
-What you have caught on film is captured forever… It remembers little things, long after you have forgotten everything `Aaron Siskind.
+What you have caught on film is captured forever… It remembers little things, long after you have forgotten everything. `Aaron Siskind.

-Photos are time machines.
-They might not be able to transport you into the future but can take you back in time.
+Photos are time machines, and they might not be able to transport you into the future but can take you back in time.
 What is now just a matter of seconds was nothing short of what would seem like preparation for time travel.